Input Data¶

 MW |

 Given that the operating reserves depend on the area, it can be sensible to assign an area as a country, for example.
-These operating reserves must include Automatic Frequency Restoration Reserves (aFRR), Manual Frequency Restoration Reserves (mFRR) and Replacement Reserves (RR) for electricity balancing from ENTSO-E.
+These operating reserves must include Automatic Frequency Restoration Reserves (aFRR) and Manual Frequency Restoration Reserves (mFRR) for electricity balancing from ENTSO-E.

-Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.
+Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

 Generation¶

-A description of the data included for each generating unit in the file oT_Data_Generation.csv
+A description of the data included for each (electricity and heat) generating unit in the file oT_Data_Generation.csv

 follows: